tylim88/Firelord/README.md

 1. FirebaseFirestore.FieldValue is not narrowed down.(there should be simple solution for this)

 2. despite able to type [orderBy limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations), there is no type safe measurement for [Query Limitation](https://firebase.google.com/docs/firestore/query-data/queries) because the number of `where` clause is unforeseeable.

+## 💍 Utility

+Since write operation reject stranger member (member that not defined in type), you can use [object-exact](https://www.npmjs.com/package/object-exact)(I am the author) to remove the stranger members, the library return exact type, so it should work well with this library.